BruttherJOE/img2yolo/README.md

 ## YOLO Labeling Tool

 The repository includes a cloned version of Yolo_Label, which is a labeling tool used to annotate images.
-Please note that this tool is not developed by me, but it is included here to ensure version compatibility.
+Please note that this tool is not developed by me, but it is included here to ensure version compatibility. [cr https://github.com/developer0hye/Yolo_Label]

 **Note:** Yolo_Label can only be used in Windows.
 If you are using Ubuntu version 22.04 or higher, refer to the provided link for alternative instructions.